 Private Tours: Get in touch.
 Codename: Gloria Todd.

 Guide: Willie Eckerslike.

-Locations visited: The Old Grapes (formerly Liz Dawn’s pub); Cropper’s Corner, Castlefield (where Tony Gordon tried to drown the redoubtable Roy); the Ralph Abercrombie where the programme was named; St John’s Gardens…
+Locations visited: The Old Grapes (formerly Liz Dawn’s pub) which has now shut bah; Cropper’s Corner, Castlefield (where Tony Gordon tried to drown the redoubtable Roy); the Ralph Abercrombie, where Coronation Street got its name; St John’s Gardens…

 Bring: Albert Tatlock’s glasses.

 “Now the next thing you want to do is get in a signwriter in.
 That sign above the door will have to be changed.”